glitchcoretech/glitchcoretech.github.io/README.md

   <h2>2.
 Data and Usage</h2>

   <p>
-    Non-Personal Information may be used for internal purposes only, such as providing and improving TikSave Pro services, as well as for promotion and marketing purposes.
-We do not combine Non-Personal Information with Personal Information.
+    Non-Personal Information may be used for internal purposes only, such as providing and improving our services and applications, as well as for promotion and marketing purposes.
+We do not combine Non-Personal Information with
+    Personal Information.
   </p>